 If you look at the chart below, it shows that from February 26th – March 12th (which is only 9 days after I started using Pinterest), I received 728 over from 545 different pinners on Pinterest.
 That’s a daily average of 52 repins per day.
 It also shows that I’ve received 2,378,179 potential impressions, which is amazing.

-As promised, for the rest of this post, I’m going to show you exactly how I obtained these results so try not to miss any details and follow the steps I took as best as you can because if I did it, there’s no reason why you can’t too.
+As promised, for the rest of this post, I’m going to show you exactly how I obtained these results so try not to miss any details and follow the steps I took as best as you can because if I did it, there’s a chance you can do it too.

 Step 1: I created a custom graphic for all of my posts